aau-daisy/solvedb/README.md

 To utilize the system it is possible to use the default terminal-based postgresql interface.
 Alternatively, pgAdmin provides a graphical front-end for interfacing with postgresql.
 Any version of pgAdmin is compatible with SolveDB, however to have SolveDB syntax highlights in the pgAdmin SQL editor we suggest to compile pgAdmin3 from source.
 More information in the Section *Setup pgAdmin3 with solveDB* below.

-We provide an example of use with psql.
+We provide examples of SolveDB in the [DemoQueries](DemoQueries) folder.

 ### Setup pgAdmin3 with SolveDB